 (2) Worker’s Compensation: As required by the State of South Carolina, with Statutory Limits, and Employer’s Liability Insurance with limit of no less than $1,000,000 per accident for bodily injury or disease.

 (b) PEBA, its officers, officials, employees and volunteers, must be covered as additional insureds on the CGL policy with respect to liability arising out of work or operations performed by or on behalf of the Contractor including materials, parts or equipment furnished in connection with such work or operations.
-General liability coverage can be provided in the form of an endorsement to the Contractor’s insurance at least as broad as ISO Form CG 20 10 11 85 or if not available, through the addition of both CG 20 10 and CG 20 37 if a later edition is used.
+General liability coverage can be provided in the form of an blanket endorsement to the Contractor’s insurance at least as broad as ISO Form CG 20 10 11 85 or if not available, through the addition of both CG 20 10 and CG 20 37 if a later edition is used.

-(c) For any claims related to this Contract, the Contractor’s insurance coverage will be primary insurance as respects the State, PEBA, and its officers, officials, employees and volunteers.
+(c) For any claims related to this Contract, the Contractor’s insurance coverage will be primary insurance as respects the State, PEBA, and its officers, officials, employees and volunteers additional insured status and Contractor’s activities hereunder.
 Any insurance or self-insurance maintained by the State, PEBA, or its officers, officials, employees and volunteers, will be excess of the Contractor’s insurance and will not contribute with it.

-(d) Prior to commencement of the work, the Contractor will furnish the State with original certificates and amendatory endorsements or copies of the applicable policy language effecting coverage required by this section.
+(d) Prior to commencement of the work, the Contractor will furnish the State with original industry standard Acord certificates and amendatory blanket endorsements effecting coverage required by this section.
 All certificates are to be received and approved by the State before work commences.
 However, failure to obtain the required documents prior to the work beginning will not waive the Contractor’s obligation to provide them.
-The State reserves the right to require complete, certified copies of all required insurance policies, including endorsements required by this section, at any time.
+The State reserves the right to require blanket endorsements required by this section, at any time.

 (e) Should any of the above described policies be cancelled before the expiration date thereof, notice will be delivered in accordance with the policy provisions.
-In addition, the Contractor will notify the State immediately upon receiving any information that any of the coverages required by this section are or will be changed, cancelled, or replaced.
+In addition, the Contractor will notify the State immediately upon receiving any information that any of the coverages required by this section are or will be adversely changed, cancelled, or replaced unless Contractor obtains replacement coverage meeting the terms and conditions hereunder without lapse.

-(f) Contractor hereby grants to the State and PEBA a waiver of any right to subrogation which any insurer of said Contractor may acquire against the State or PEBA by virtue of the payment of any loss under such insurance.
+(f) Contractor hereby grants to the State and PEBA a waiver of any right to subrogation which any insurer of said Contractor may acquire against the State or PEBA by virtue of the payment of any loss under such insurance as permitted by.
 Contractor agrees to obtain any endorsement that may be necessary to effect this waiver of subrogation, but this provision applies regardless of whether or not the State or PEBA has received a waiver of subrogation endorsement from the insurer.

-(g) Any deductibles or self-insured retentions must be declared to and approved by the State.
-The State may require the Contractor to purchase coverage with a lower deductible or retention or provide proof of ability to pay losses and related investigations, claim administration, and defense expenses within the retention.
+(g) .

 (h) The State reserves the right to modify these requirements, including limits, based on the nature of the risk, prior experience, insurer, coverage, or other special circumstances.